GiovanniBaccichet/DNCS-HTTP3/README.md

 ## Performance Evaluation ⏱

-The whole performance evaluation was done using the latest stable version of **Google Chrome** (`v 88.0.4324.150`) from the `client`.
+The whole performance evaluation was done using the latest stable version of **Google Chrome** (`v 88.0.4324.150`) from the `client`, with the help of [httpstat](https://github.com/reorx/httpstat) for ease of use and visualization.
 In order to enable HTTP/3 and QUIC the application has to be launched with the following command:

 ```bash
 google-chrome --enable-quic --quic-version=h3-27